rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

            name: "{D}"
            #  Username is set from the element named "name" value in your SAML
            email: "{At(http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress)}"
-           #  Locates the attribute with the above URL as the claim type/name
+           #  Locates the attribute with the above URL as the claim type or name
            roles:
            - "nova:observer"
            - "lbaas:admin"